 At the extreme end of the scale, those with very low empathy are termed by psychologists as sociopaths or as suffering from anti-social personality disorder (however, this does not mean they will necessarily have been diagnosed or have broken the law – many such individuals can function well on a superficial level, seem charming on the surface and have cultivated a public persona that very effectively disguises their disorder; they may even strike the outside world as ‘model citizens’).

 Other personality traits (on top of lack of feelings of guilt and superficial charm referred to above) of the sociopath include the following:

 - superficial emotions

-- lack of awareness/concern regarding the harmful effects of their behaviour on others
+- lack of awareness/concern regarding the harmful effects of their behavior on others

 - poor ability to make long-term plans

 - experiences abnormally low levels of anxiety (so can be good at jobs that require a strong nerve such as surgery)